muraiki/pokervis/README.md

 The beginnings of a poker odds visualization program in Clojurescript using Monte Carlo simulation.
 C2 is used for image visualization.
 It should work in Chrome, Firefox, IE 10, and Safari 6 or greater.

+# Demonstration

+You can view the program in action [here](http://muraiki.com/pokervis/)

 # How to use

 First install [Leiningen](http://leiningen.org/).
 Then clone the repo and run: